oelizondo/Learn-Web-Development/README.md

 * [Bower.io](http://bower.io/)

 Please keep in mind that these are not all the task runners or package managers in the world.
 These are just the ones that I liked and clicked with me to help me learn and speed up my development process.
-There are other options out there, but these are my personal favorite.
+There are other options out there, but these are my personal favorites.

 ###A JavaScript Framework ( Many months / The rest of your life. )